niraj8/niraj8/collected.md

 2024-03-27 [GTD in 15 minutes](https://hamberg.no/gtd)

 2024-03-04
-> I wanted to be one of those people who have steaks to maintain, who scorch the ground with their intensity. - Looking for Alaska by John Green
+> I wanted to be one of those people who have streaks to maintain, who scorch the ground with their intensity. - Looking for Alaska by John Green